 - 78% of walkers surveyed said 100 percent of the money raised at fundraising walks should be used for cure research.
 Said differently, 4/5 walkers want ALL of the walk proceeds to be used for cure research.

-2. Despite the Clear Donor POV Illustrated by the Responses Above, Only a Small Fraction of the Money Raised by T1D Walks is Actually Used for Cure Research
+2. Yet, Only a Small Fraction of the Money Raised by T1D Walks is Actually Used for Cure Research

 Donor fundraising events are the primary source of funding for the ADA and JDRF.
 Nearly 3/4 of JDRF annual income and 2/3 of ADA annual income is raised during fundraising events.